-High-yield bonds have continued the rally begun in mid-February, while high-quality bonds have been stable.
-We believe high-yield bonds now represent roughly fair value with an average yield spread of 6.5%.
-After falling further over the last month, we find default expectations among energy companies-and the overall high-yield market-more reasonable, although possibly too high still, and a "coupon-clipping" environment may still aid suitable investors.
+High-yield bond strength continued into May and pushed the average yield spread down to almost 6%, a level that is slightly lower than our estimate of fair value given low but increasing defaults.
+We take a more cautious approach, but a "coupon-clipping" environment may still aid suitable investors.
 For fixed income allocations, we emphasize a blend of high-quality intermediate bonds coupled with less interest rate-sensitive sectors such as high-yield bonds for suitable investors.